corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 We term the unary rankings $q(x,\,\cdot\,)$ and $q(\,\cdot\,,x)$ the \emph{out- (from $x$)} and \emph{in- (to $x$) rankings} of $X$, respectively.
 These can then be used to define \textit{out-} and \textit{in-neighborhoods} of $x$.[^out-in]

 [^out-in]: The terminology and notation are adapted from the theory of directed graphs.
-These definitions are the same as those for a complete directed graph on $X$ with directed arcs $x\to y$ weighted by rank-distance $q(x,y)$.
+These definitions are the same as those for a complete directed graph on $X$ with directed arcs $x\to y$ weighted by ego-rank $q(x,y)$.

 \begin{definition} ($k$-neighborhoods)
     For $x \in X$, define the \emph{$k$-out-neighborhoods} $N^+_k$ and \emph{$k$-in-neighborhoods} $N^-_k$ of $x$ as the sets